BoA: 2013–2015: Music production, television role, and 15th anniversary

-2016–present: Musical projects, television production, and acting debut
+2016–2025: Musical projects, television production, and acting debut

 On January 12, 2016, BoA released an English-language single "Make Me Complete", which serves as the theme song for the Fuji TV special drama Ooku, starring Sawajiri Erika and Watanabe Mayu.
 In June, she collaborated with Korean rapper Beenzino for S.M.
 Entertainment's SM Station project.
 The duo released the single "No Matter What", which ranked atop five domestic charts.
 BoA worked with BeatBurger for another SM Station single titled "Music Is Wonderful", where she participated in the composing and writing of the track.
 From October to November 2016, BoA starred in JTBC's romance melodrama Listen to Love, returning to the small screen after three years.

 The following year, BoA became one of the producers for Mnet's boy group survival reality show, Produce 101 Season 2, which aired from April 7 to June 16.
 BoA later released another song for SM Station, "Spring Rain", an R&B number produced by Kenzie.
 In May, BoA embarked on her BoA The live in Billboard Live Tour, held in Tokyo and Osaka.
 She also released the single "Camo," a dance song with a heavy emphasis on bass and synthesizer sounds, which was a change in sound from her previous materials and produced by The Underdogs.
 In July, she released the Japanese single "Right Here, Right Everywhere" for the soundtrack of drama Yaneura no Koibito.
 She later starred in the film Autumn Sonata alongside Lee Hak-joo, playing a terminally ill patient.

 BoA at Incheon Airport on May 15, 2019.

 In 2018, BoA returned to Japan and released her ninth Japanese album Watashi Konomama de Iinokana on February 14, 2018, followed by EP Unchained in March.
 To accompany the release of the EP, she embarked on the BoA The Live 2018: Unchained Tour from March 15 to April 4.
 People who attend the concerts received a copy of Unchained.
 On January 31, she released "Nega Dola", which served as a single for BoA's then-upcoming first extended play.
 The EP, One Shot, Two Shot, was released on February 20, alongside its titular lead single and the song's music video.
 The EP peaked at number six at the South Korean Gaon Album Chart and number seven at the Billboard World Albums Chart.
 On October 24, she released her ninth Korean album Woman alongside a lead single of the same name.
 The album peaked at number six at the Gaon Album Chart, number eleven at the Billboard World Albums Chart.